CMontt/command-line-challenges/challenges/solutions.md

 p43-i: find . -maxdepth 1 -type f | wc -l<br>
 p44-i: find . -mindepth 1 -type d | wc -l<br>
 p45-i: find . -type f -name "*deleteme*" -exec rm {} \;<br>
+p46-i: grep -rl "You found the needle in the haystack!" bunch_of_files/ | xargs sed -i 's/You found the needle in the haystack!/The needle has been removed./g'<br>